Radio-Coverage-Aware Path Planning for Cooperative Autonomous Vehicles: Simulation Results

 \subsection{Path Planning Results}

 To perform path planning, we apply some postprocessing on the estimated obstacle map $\hat{\mathbf{B}}$ obtained during the discovery stage described in Section~\ref{sec:coopmapres}.
 Specifically, to obtain the final version $\mathbf{O}$ of the obstacle map, we use a $13\times 13$ Gaussian lowpass filter $\mathbf{h}$ of radius $3$ pixels and an empirically chosen binarization threshold $\tau=0.1$, while the image is kept to the original size of $N\times N = 400\times 400$ pixels ($L=1$).
 Additionally, for simplicity, only $2$ APs with the same RAT and radius $D^{\text{(MAX)}}=100$ pixels are considered in the radio map.
 The exponent of the tent-shaped function is chosen as $\beta=0.2$, while the exponent of the amplitude cost is set at $\gamma=1$.
-Figure \ref{fig:costs} shows the shape of the radio map for the considered radio weights: on-off, amplitude-related, capacity-related, and tent-shaped.
-We highlight that on-off and tent-shaped weights are flatter than amplitude- and capacity-related weights, which will result in noticeable differences in path planning results.
+Figure~\ref{fig:costs} shows the shape of the radio map for the considered radio weights: on-off, amplitude-related, capacity-related, and tent-shaped.
+We highlight that on-off and tent-shaped weights are flatter than amplitude- and capacity-related weights, which give visible differences in the planned paths.
+Specifically, flatter surfaces route the trajectory close to the coverage disc borders, since deviations from the minimum-distance path add limited radio benefit.
+Conversely, more peaked surfaces favor AV trajectories pointing to the AP position, as radio gains increase next to the coverage center.